natanaelfreire/programming-challenges/README.md

 # programming-challenges
-Some problems of the book Programming Challenges solved in C
+Some problems from the book Programming Challenges solved in C/C++